31+ YEARS OF EXPERIENCE

 Fall Fishing - September, October, November

 Summer fishing patterns continue until cold weather sets in.
 When the temperature starts to drop large Blue Catfish start to feed aggressively.
+Chasing Trophy Blue Catfish is one of my favorite sports, so don't miss out on this.

 Lake Lewisville Fishing Guide